 Born in Puerto Rico, 1987.

-Shortly thereafter she worked as curator of exhibitions and gallery coordinator in Vargas Gallery, Pembroke Pines, FL, where she organized 19 exhibitions, and taught photography as adjunct faculty at Vargas University.
+Finished a Bachelor’s Degree in Graphics Arts from the University of Puerto Rico in Carolina.
+Graduated with a Masters in Fine Art with concentration in Photography from Miami International University of Art and Design in 2012.
+Shortly thereafter she worked as curator of exhibitions and gallery coordinator at Vargas Gallery, Pembroke Pines, FL, where she organized 19 exhibitions from 2012 to 2015 and taught photography as adjunct faculty at Vargas University.